 On this page:

-Since the registry was established in 1987, it has facilitated more than 55,000 marrow and cord blood transplants for patients who do not have a matching donor in their family.
-In 2012, the registry facilitated more than 5,800 transplants, an increase of nearly 300 transplants over the previous year.
+Since the registry was established in 1987, it has facilitated more than 61,000 marrow and cord blood transplants for patients who do not have a matching donor in their family.
+In 2013, the registry facilitated nearly 6,300 transplants, an increase of almost 500 transplants over the previous year.

 For the last several years, transplants have increased steadily for patients of most races.

-Each year since 2005, the number of transplants has increased for patients who reported their ethnicity as Hispanic or Latino.
+Since 2005, transplants for patients who reported their ethnicity as Hispanic or Latino has remained steady, often increasing.

 *Patients are asked to record both their race and ethnicity.
 Patients who indicated their ethnicity as Hispanic or Latino are also included in the race data.